danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

 Yes and no.

-At first glance the Linux kernel looks like a monorepo because it contains everything.
+At first glance the linux kernel looks like a monorepo because it contains everything.
 And lots of people learned that monorepos are really painful, because past a certain size they just stop scaling.

-But looking closer, it's very, very far away from a single git repositories.
+But looking closer, it's very, very far away from a single git repository.
 Just looking at the upstream subsystem and driver repositories gives you a few hundred.
-If you look at the entire ecosystem, including hardware vendors, distributions, other Linux-based OS and individual products, you easily have a few thousand major repositories, and many, many more in total.
+If you look at the entire ecosystem, including hardware vendors, distributions, other linux-based OS and individual products, you easily have a few thousand major repositories, and many, many more in total.
 Not counting any git repo that's just for private use by individual contributors.

-The crucial distinction is that Linux has one single file hierarchy as the shared namespace across everything, but lots and lots of different repos for all the different pieces and concerns.
+The crucial distinction is that linux has one single file hierarchy as the shared namespace across everything, but lots and lots of different repos for all the different pieces and concerns.
 It's a monotree with multiple repositories, not a monorepo.